 Fig. 8: Paramecium bursaria.
 The ejected extrusomes are spear-shaped and 29 µm long.
 Obj.
 100 X.

 Fig. 9: Paramecium bursaria.
 The symbiotic algae of the genus Chlorella in detail.
 The single chloroplast in the cells contains one pyrenoid.
-The diameter of the spherical cells is 5 – 6 µm.
-Often cell divisions are visible.
+The diameter of the spherical cells is 5–6 µm.
+Note the two symbiotic alage near the center of the image in cell division.
 Obj.
 100 X.

 In May 2021, I found a population of Paramecium bursaria in Simmelried with a large number of specimens in the process of conjugation.
 This process serves to exchange genetic material (stored in the micronuclei) and is associated with a prior, meiotic division of the diploid genetic material before the resulting haploid micronuclei of the conjugants can be exchanged.
 Because I had a large number of conjugants available, I was able to observe snapshot of the entire process in each, which otherwise takes about 20 hours.
 Interpretation of these snapshots is difficult because there are only few publications of the structures actually visible microscopically.
 However, a realistic graphical representation has been given by G. N. Calkins (s. fig. 10), who studied the processes during conjugation on Paramecium aurelia.